 Uniform and association fees can be automatically deducted from the umpire’s match payments.

 Pay rates vary from senior football to junior football and corresponding disciplines.
 Umpires who show a commitment and appropriate skill level in their umpiring discipline can gain selection in the finals series which sees a bonus match payment paid on top of their normal match fee.

 WANT TO BECOME AN UMPIRE?

-Anyone interested in becoming an umpire in 2016 (former players, beginners, athletes) contact EFL Head of Umpiring, Scott Van Noordennen at EFL House on 9762 5766 or email firstname.lastname@example.org, or register HERE.
+Anyone interested in becoming an umpire in 2019 (former players, beginners, athletes) contact EFL Head of Umpiring, Scott Van Noordennen at EFL House on 9762 5766 or email firstname.lastname@example.org, or register HERE.

 Please note that registrations open on November 1.